CasparKielwein/Aaargh/Backgrounds.md

 5. Criminal: The character grew up on the wrong side of the law, surrounded by crime and violence, forced to commit acts they are not proud of to survive.
 6. Outcast: The character was shunned by their community or tribe for some reason, whether it be due to a physical deformity or some other perceived flaw, leaving them with a deep sense of isolation and loneliness.

+#### Lessons
+1. It's either you or me!
+2. Down with the opressors!
+3. Keep few and close friends
+4. I have seen so much suffering, I will not let oter suffer.
+5. TODO
+6. TODO

 #### Feature: School of hard knocks

+__Skill Proficiencies:__ Survival, and Charm, Stealth, or Intimidate
+__Equipment:__
+* Simple Clothes, possibly stolen
+* A simple and well-used toy.

 ### Acolyte
 #### Cults and Temples
 1. Monastery of the Mountain's Heart - a remote monastery that is home to a secretive order of mystics who seek enlightenment through the study of nature and the elements.
-2. Metropolitan Church
+2. Metropolitan Church - You know your way around the cut-throat world of clerical politics.
 3. Silent Monks - You spend your youth in a monastery with a vow of silence copying and contemplating divine texts.
-4. TODO
+4. Heretical Sect
-5. TODO
+5. Village Temple
-6. TODO
+6. Apokalyptic Cult

 #### Feature:

 ### Soldier
-#### Feature:
+#### Feature: Comrades in Arms
 You still are a member of your military unit.
 Your superiors might issue you tasks and your old comrades will be ready to help you.

 #### Specialty
 1. Officer
-2. Specialist: Your position was in the logistics and baggage train instead of fighting at the line.
+2. Logistics: Your position was in the logistics and baggage train instead of fighting at the line.
 3. Scout
 4. Footman
 5. Siege Engineer
 6. Cavalry
+7. Archer
+8. Alhemical or Arcane Specialist

 #### Campaign
 1. Glorious Last Stand